lamzyyy/myshell/manual/readme.md

         Welcome to myShell, a user-friendly UNIX-like shell designed to facilitate command execution, I/O redirection, background process management, and environment interaction.
         This manual aims to provide guidance on myShell's functionality and usage.

+## Operation
+        Run the `Make` command once in the top-level folder 'myshell', Change Directory to bin and excecute the myShell binary file youve just created.
+        If youd like to clear this and remove the excecutable use `Make clean`

 ## Definitions
         internal commands:
             cd, clr, dir, environ, echo, help, pause, quit.